8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ***Response data:***: None

-If remote is none, the receiver will be paused.
+If source is none, the receiver will be paused.

 ### 4.6.5.2 Limit receiver bitrate